maxmanuylov/terraform-provider-ext/README.md

 # Terraform Content Provider

-This is a plugin for HashiCorp [Terraform](https://terraform.io), which helps fetching some content from a remote URL and save it (or another content) locally to a file.
+This is a plugin for HashiCorp [Terraform](https://terraform.io), which helps fetching some content from a remote URL, saving it (or another content) locally to a file, reusing variables with interpolated values.

 ## Usage